Contact us to see

-All of our Therapists offer Infertility counselling, click here to view the team.
+All of our Therapists offer Infertility counselling for both individuals and couples, click here to view the team.

 Why Counselling is a Good Idea

-When you decide to have a baby you step onto a rollercoaster of emotions that doesn’t ever really end.
-Trying to conceive presents us with a raft of emotional challenges, once you conceive you face the challenge of pregnancy and then once your baby is born you face the challenge of parenting.
-Learning to better manage your emotions at this stage therefore will benefit you not only now but for the rest of yours and your children’s life.
+When you decide to have a baby you step onto a roller coaster of emotions that doesn’t ever really end.
+Trying to conceive, be it naturally or through medical procedures such as IVF, presents couples with a raft of emotional challenges.
+Once you conceive you face the challenge of pregnancy and then once your baby is born you face the challenge of parenting.
+Learning to better manage your emotions at this stage will benefit you not only now but for the rest of yours and your children’s life.

 Another reason to give this part of your well being attention when you are struggling within infertility is that evidence suggests that poor mental health has a detrimental impact on physical health.
 For example, it has been found that suffering from depression increases your chances of developing heart disease by 67% and cancer by 50%.
 More specifically one study reported a 2-fold increase in the risk of infertility among women with a history of depressive symptoms.
 It is thought that depression and anxiety could directly affect fertility by elevating prolactin levels and disrupting the hypothalamic-pituitary-adrenal axis, thyroid and immune function.
 Depression and anxiety has also been associated with abnormal regulation of luteinizing hormone, a hormone that regulates ovulation.

 Cognitive Behavioural Therapy (CBT) is a type of counselling which equips you with both a comprehensive understanding of why you are struggling with something and a clear set of psychological and practical tools to resolve this.
 CBT has a robust evidence base across a range of psychological and physical difficulties including fertility problems.
 For example, in a study of women who were not ovulating, one group received CBT and the other group was just observed.
-80% of the women who received CBT started to ovulate again, as opposed to only 25% from the randomized observation group.
+80% of the women who received CBT started to ovulate again, as opposed to only 25% from the randomised observation group.

-Should you wish to find out more about Infertility, please also check out this article on our blog section.
+Should you wish to find out more about Infertility then you can check out our fertility related blog articles here.